-The contact hours in this unit consist of 22 hours of lectures, 11 hours of tutorials.
+The contact hours in this unit consist of 24 hours of lectures and 11 hours of tutorials.
 There are likely to be additional hours involved with field trips.
 The remaining hours of workload should be distributed across the various assessments.

 It is strongly recommended that students start working on their assignments as early as possible.

 Inclusion and engagement